mecid/mecid.github.io/_posts/2022-10-05-mastering-navigationstack-in-swiftui-navigationpath.md

 SwiftUI provides us with a brand new data-driven navigation API allowing us to map a value to a destination in the view hierarchy.
 This week I want to continue the story of the new navigation API in SwiftUI by covering another tool.
 We will learn how to use the *NavigationPath* type to build a navigation stack with multiple destinations.

+> To learn about the basics of the new data-driven Navigation API in SwiftUI, look at my ["Mastering NavigationStack in SwiftUI.
+Navigator Pattern."](/2022/06/15/mastering-navigationstack-in-swiftui-navigator-pattern/) post.

 As you might know from my previous posts, SwiftUI provides value-based navigation links allowing us to bind value programmatically to any view in the navigation stack.
 Here is a quick example.

 ```swift